benc-uk/kube-workshop/k3s/09-extra-advanced/readme.md

 </details>

-Save as `mongo-statefulset.yaml` remove the old deployment with `kubectl delete deployment mongodb` and apply the new `mongo-statefulset.yaml` file.
+Remove the old deployment with `kubectl delete deployment mongodb` and apply the new `mongo-statefulset.yaml` file.
 Some comments:

 - When you run `kubectl get pods` you will see the pod name ends `-0` rather than the random hash.
 - Running `kubectl get pv,pvc` you will see the new _PersistentVolume_ and _PersistentVolumeClaim_ that have been created.
 The _Pod_ might take a little while to start while the volume is created, and is "bound" to the _Pod_